CX PRICES

 778

 Yes you can sub contract work out as an owner drive as there's a few on there that do.
-As long as you're not sub contracting the work you receive from other companies on Courier Exchange (a big no no and can result in getting your membership getting revoked).
+As long as you're not sub contracting to a free member or someone who has been suspended.
+Use your profile to advertise what you have to offer.

 10314